ivosh/node-nist/README.md

  * All Type-1 fields must be 7-bit ASCII.
  * Only UTF-8 is supported for other record types.
  * Only one Friction ridge generalized position (FGP, 4.004) is supported per one Type-4 record.
+ * Limit of the encoded NIST file length is 1 GB.